flatironinstitute/finufft/docs/issues.rst

 - Currently in Mac OSX, ``make lib`` fails to make the shared object library (.so).

 - The timing of the first FFTW call is complicated, depending on whether FFTW_ESTIMATE (the default) or FFTW_MEASURE is used.
-Such issues are known, and discussed in other documentation, eg https://pythonhosted.org/poppy/fft_optimization.html
+Such issues are known, and discussed in other documentation, eg https://pythonhosted.org/poppy/fft_optimization.html .
-  We would like to find a way of pre-storing some Intel-specific FFTW plans (as MATLAB does) to avoid the large FFTW_ESTIMATE planning time.
+  We would like to find a way of pre-storing some Intel-specific FFTW plans (as MATLAB does) to avoid the large FFTW planning times.

 - Currently, a single library name is used for single- and multi-threaded versions.
 Thus, i) you need to ``make clean`` before changing such make options, and ii) if you wish to maintain multiple such versions you need to move them around and maintain them yourself, eg by duplicating the directory.

+- The overhead for small problem sizes (<10000 data points) is too high, due to things such as the delay in FFTW looking up pre-stored wisdom.
+A unified advanced interface with a plan stage is in the works.

 Issues with interfaces
 **********************

 - MATLAB, octave and python cannot exceed input or output data sizes of 2^31.

 - MATLAB, octave and python interfaces do not handle single precision.

-- A segfault occurs a small ``fft`` is done in MATLAB before the first ``finufft`` call in a session.
-  We believe this due to incompatibility between the versions of FFTW used.
-We have fixed this by building a certain ``fft`` call into the MEX interface.
-A similar hack has been used by NFFT for the last decade.
-  This issue does not occur with octave.
+- Fortran interface does not allow control of options, nor data sizes exceeding 2^31.

 Bug reports